-How to tell if your cat is purebred or a Maine Coon mix
+How to tell if your cat is a Maine Coon or a Maine Coon mix

 Maine Coons are registered purebred cats.
 Though Maine Coons have been around since the early 19th Century, the Cat Fanciers Association (CFA) only awarded them purebred status in 1976.

 In expert circles, to be classed as a truly purebred cat, a Maine Coon’s ancestors must also be Maine Coons.
 A purebred cat is one whose parents are both officially registered Maine Coons.

 All breeders of purebred Maine Coons will register their kittens and be able to prove their status with registration paperwork for parents and kittens.

 You can attempt to establish if a cat is possibly a Maine Coon or Maine Coon mix by studying its features closely and comparing them to those typical of the breed.

 Standard Maine Coon features are: